 Updated 2021 – How To Charge For A Balloon Design as balloon decorations move from inside banquet halls to balloon yard art.

-I calculate the cost of material, then guesstimate how much time it will take, and then look at what the market is charging, and then I develop my price.
+I calculate the cost of the material, then guesstimate how much time it will take, then look at what the market is charging, and then I develop my price.
 If the design is complicated, I may have to look at a small fee for research and development.

 Developing A Balloon Cost Formula